OnlyLys/Leaper/CONTRIBUTING.md

 1. Make sure the extension has been [built](#Building-the-Extension).
 2. Open the project workspace in vscode.
 3. Open the "Run and Debug" panel.
-4. Select `Run Development Build`.
+4. Select and run `Development Build`.

-If you wish to run the release build of this extension, which contains bundled and minified code, select `Run Release Build` during step 4.
+If you wish to run the release build of this extension, which contains bundled and minified code, select `Release Build` during step 4.
 You do not need to rebuild the extension for this, as the project has been configured to recompile the code before each run.